-If you’ve been frustrated with making gum paste roses, it doesn’t have to be difficult.
-There are tips and tricks for sugar roses that really make it simple and possible to create beautiful roses for your cakes.
+If you’ve been frustrated with making gumpaste roses, don’t worry.
+I’m going to share with you all my best tips.
+There are some tips and tricks for sugar roses that really make it simple and possible to create beautiful roses for your cakes.

 - How to Make a Large Gumpaste Rose (you’re here now)